Day 3

 Day 4

-Once you’ve experienced the marvels of the city, we continue to Dubrovnik, where we stay for four nights with breakfast and dinner.
+After free time, we continue to Dubrovnik, where we stay for four nights.

 Day 5